|Label: Beneficial Botanicals|

 Other Names: Goosegrass, Catchweed, Velcro Weed, Grip Grass

-Parts Used: fresh whole plant
+Parts Used: fresh tops

 • supports the function of the lymphatic system